GauBen/typed-board/README.md

 }
 ```

-Things are looking good...
-Let's make them look even better!
+Things are working well...
+Let's make them look good!

 ## Svelte

-I won't go into the details on _why_ [Svelte](https://svelte.dev/), but I like it a lot.
+I won't go into the details on _why_ [Svelte](https://svelte.dev/), but I like Svelte a lot.
 It _feels_ great writing Svelte code.
 And did I mention that it also offers type safety?

 The easiest way to setup a new Svelte website is with [SvelteKit](https://kit.svelte.dev/); let's go back to the `packages` directory and create a new SvelteKit project: